Learning and Development

 The Human Rights Department offers learning and development opportunities for individual skill building both within the City organization and out in the community.
 Programs are designed to raise awareness, foster improved understanding, and provide tools that can be used to build skills to navigate differences.

 Community members and staff from various departments have been trained as intercultural facilitators.
-In addition to providing 10.5 hours of intercultural foundations courses for new City staff as part of staff orientation each year, these individuals also conduct the following workshops for the general public at various times throughout the year.
+In addition to providing 10.5 hours of intercultural foundations courses for new City staff as part of staff orientation each year, these individuals also conduct a 4-day workshop for staff, contract and grant partners, and the general public in the spring of each year.

 Awareness of Basic Civil Rights Law